groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-10-06-extract-zip-and-mov-file-format-metadata-using-gorupdocs.metadata/index.md

 url: /2017/10/06/extract-zip-and-mov-file-format-metadata-using-gorupdocs.metadata/
 author: 'Ali Ahmed'
 summary: ''
-tags: ['.NET API']
+tags: ['.NET API', 'GroupDocs.Metadata for .NET']
-categories: ['GroupDocs.Metadata for .NET', 'GroupDocs.Metadata Product Family']
+categories: ['GroupDocs.Metadata Product Family']
 ---

 ![GroupDocs.Metadata for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/06/groupdocs-metadata-net.png "GroupDocs-Metadata-theme-100x100")GroupDocs team is pleased to announce the release of version **17.10** of the **GroupDocs.Metadata for .NET** API.
 Keeping in mind customer's feedback, this release has new features and bug fixes.
 Users can now extract metadata from **ZIP** and **MOV** file formats.
 Furthermore, few issues reported on forums are also fixed.
 We, therefore, recommend you to [download](https://downloads.groupdocs.com/metadata/net/new-releases/groupdocs.metadata-for-.net-17.10/) or update your applications to use the latest version of the API for a better and smoother experience.